 We currently have approximately 50 clubs/organizations available for students and are continually finding ways to engage our students.
 Your intent to create a new club will help us with that goal.
 However, please note not all new clubs are automatically approved to be active (based on several factors including but not limited to the number of similar organizations, the interest and sustainability, the use of campus resources and potential conflict with EOU mission and/or policies) and that by initiating this process you are on the right path.

 If it does not, to apply for a new active club, please follow the simple procedures listed below:

-1. Download an Intent To Be Active Form or pick one up at the Center for Student Involvement.
-Our staff is on hand, Monday – Friday from 9 a.m. to 12 p.m. and 2 p.m. to 5 p.m. to assist with any questions you may have about this form.
+1. Download an Intent To Be Active Form.
+Our staff is on hand, Monday – Friday from 8 a.m. to 12 p.m. and 1 p.m. to 5 p.m. to assist with any questions you may have about this form.

 Yes.
 As students graduate and/or new leaders are selected to each club and organization, groups are required to submit a new ITBA form with updated signatures for financial purposes as well as to provide contact information to the Center for Student Involvement staff.